CreationTheSustainableWorld/degital_world/README.md

   Deploying the developed systems and societal models into the orbits of planets in the solar system to achieve a sustainable society.
 - **Sustainable Devotion**:
   Shaping the heart of compassion into equations.

+# 💬 Message
+> "Hey Elon, how's the development of the life-experiential game coming along?"
+>
+> "Hey, Sam Altman, how's the world-building coming along?"
+>
+> "Looks like you're struggling to raise funds using ChatGPT."
+>
+> "Hey, Donald Trump.
+How's the world experiment going?
+Have you found a way to achieve world peace?"